 Data on population, GDP/cap, adult literacy, and Human Development Index (HDI) are for 2001 as reported in UNDP 2003.
 Reverse subsidy auction data are from original tender and project documents, and invaluable assistance from Marcel Silva (Subtel), Carlos Sánchez (FITEL) and Nicolás Silva (COMPARTEL).

 The State can use its own knowledge of local conditions and through careful design of its contests keep subsidy awards in check (IADB 2003, Vol. IV, page 275).
 For its second telecenter program Chile first estimated service requirements for the 253 communities to be served and then grouped these communities into 35 "networks" - each made up of 4 to 10 telecenters - that could in principle be served by a single entity or consortium of local operators.
 Operators could make offers to run any assemblage of these networks.
-Government then estimated expected costs of service, and identified which of these inputs could be assumed by the communities and provide them for free or through partnerships with local government or community organizations.
+Government then estimated expected costs of service, and identified which of these inputs did not require subsidization, either because they could be provided by having communities assume the cost of the service or through partnerships with local government or community organizations.
 The cost of providing these inputs were then shaved off the maximum subsidy award allocations.